keyvank/tsp/src/1-compute.md

 | 1 | 0 | Z          |
 | 1 | 1 | Z          |

-Assuming we define a voltage of 5.0V as 1 and a voltage of 0.0V as 0, a wire is driven with a strong 0, when its voltage is very close to 0 (E.g 0.2V), and it's a strong 1 when its voltage is close to 5 (E.g 4.8V).
-The truth is, the transistors we build in the real world aren't ideal, so they won't always give us strong signals.
-A signal is said weak when it's far from 0.0V or 5.0V, as an example, a voltage of 4.0V could be considered as a weak 1 and a voltage of 1.0V is considered as a weak 0, whereas 4.7V could be considered as a strong 1 and 0.3V could be considered as a strong 0.
-Type-P transistors that are built in the real world are very good in giving out strong 0 signals, but their 1s are weak, on the other hand, Type-N transistors give out very good 1 signals, but their 0s are weak.
-Using the help of those two types of transistors at the same time, we can build logic gates that give out strong output in every case.
+Assuming we define a voltage of ***5.0V*** as `1` and a voltage of ***0.0V*** as `0`, a wire is driven with a ***strong*** `0` when its voltage is very close to 0 (e.g., 0.2V), and a ***strong*** `1` when its voltage is close to 5 (e.g., 4.8V).
+The truth is, the transistors we build in the real world aren't ideal, so they won't always provide strong signals.
+A signal is considered ***weak*** when it's far from 0.0V or 5.0V.
+For example, a voltage of 4.0V could be considered a ***weak*** `1`, and a voltage of 1.0V would be considered a ***weak*** `0`, whereas 4.7V could be considered a ***strong*** `1` and 0.3V a ***strong*** `0`.
+Type-P transistors, when built in the real world, are very good at producing strong `0` signals, but their `1` signals tend to be weak.
+On the other hand, Type-N transistors produce strong `1` signals, but their `0` signals are weak.
+By using both types of transistors together, we can build logic gates that provide strong outputs in all cases.

-## Primitives
+## The Transistor

-In our digital circuit simulator, we'll have two different types of components: Primitive components and components that are made of primitives.
-We'll define our components as primitives when we can't describe them as a group of smaller primitives.
+In our digital circuit simulator, we’ll have two different types of components: primitive components and components that are made of primitives.
+We’ll define components as primitives when they can’t be described as a group of smaller primitives.

-As an example, we can simulate Type-N and Type-P transistors as primitive components:
+For example, we can simulate Type-N and Type-P transistors as primitive components, since everything else can be constructed by combining Type-N and Type-P transistors together.

 ```python=
 class NTransistor: